FaithAlone.net

 Pope Sixtus V - Aeternus Ille (1590 AD)

-In this very amendment of the Vulgate edition, we have used especially important matters, and from our sure knowledge, and with the fullness of the Apostolic power, we have established and declare that the Vulgate is the Latin edition of the sacred pages of both the Old and New Testaments, which was accepted as authentic by the Council of Trent is, without any doubt or controversy, to be considered this very one, which now, as best possible, corrected and printed in the Vatican Typography, we publish to be read in the whole Christian Republic and in all the Churches of the Christian world, deciding, first of all, to the universal holy Church, and with the consent of the holy Fathers, then by the decree of the General Council of Trent, and now finally also the Apostolic authority handed down to us by the Lord, confirmed as true, legitimate, authentic, and indubitable, to be received in all public and private discussions, readings, preachings, and explanations, and to be maintained.
+To the praise and glory of Almighty God, for the preservation and increase of the Catholic faith, and the utility of the holy universal Church, by this our constitution, which is to remain in force forever, with the counsel and assent of our venerable brethren the Cardinals of the holy Roman Church, appointed over the Vatican printing house, whose work and diligence we used in the more serious matters of this correction of the Vulgate edition, and from our certain knowledge and the fullness of Apostolic power, we decree and declare that the Vulgate Latin edition of the sacred pages, both old and new Testament, which was received as authentic by the Council of Trent, is to be considered without any doubt or controversy as the very one which, corrected as well as possible and printed in the Vatican printing house, we now publish to be read in the entire Christian Republic and in all the Churches of the Christian world, decreeing that it is confirmed, first by the universal consent of the holy Church and the holy Fathers, then by the decree of the General Council of Trent, and now also by the Apostolic authority handed down to us by the Lord, as the true, legitimate, authentic, and undoubted one, to be received and held in all public and private disputations, readings, sermons, and expositions.

-In the above Bull, Pope Sixtus is declaring his revision to be the "indubitable" standard.
+In the above Bull, Pope Sixtus is declaring his revision to be the standard "without any doubt or controversy".
 He died a few months after the first printing, which has been scanned and uploaded to the Internet Archive, where anyone can see the Bull cited above to be authorized by Pope Sixtus, and published in the Bible itself.

-The issue?
-The issue is that everyone totally rejected his version of the Vulgate.
+However, after the death of Pope Sixtus, the Church hurriedly rejected his edition of the Vulgate.
 The Church suspended sale of it 9 days after he died, and his successor, Pope Clement VIII (1536-1605 AD), ordered Pope Sixtus V's edition of the Vulgate to be recalled in 1592 AD - two years after it was published.
 Pope Clement VIII then revised it, and his version, called the Sixto-Clementine Vulgate, is what would be used until 1979 AD.

 So, the Council of Trent declared that the Vulgate was to be held as authentic, but failed to define the authoritative edition, leading to a later Pope publishing his own edition as the authoritative version, even though that was swiftly rejected and discarded after he died.
 Then, another Pope would further revise it, and that further revision would become the accepted edition for the next 380 years.